LeandroBakollari/learning-platform/README.md

 - **05:** Teachers can create classes, add students, and assign learning materials.
 - **06:** Teachers can upload content in various formats (documents, videos, links).
 - **07:** Teachers can create quizzes with multiple question types (MCQs, short answers, etc.).
 - **08:** Teachers can view student scores, completion rates, and individual progress.
+ - **09:** Teachers can engage with their students by providing feedback, making announcements, and sending messages.

 #### 🔧 **Admin Requirements**
-- **09:** Admins can create, update, and delete student and teacher accounts.
+- **10:** Admins can create, update, and delete student and teacher accounts.
-- **10:** Admins should monitor platform performance and manage content storage.
+- **11:** Admins should monitor platform performance and manage content storage.
-- **11:** Admins must define roles and restrict access to certain features.
+- **12:** Admins must define roles and restrict access to certain features.

 ### Non-Functional Requirements